confluentinc/fedramp-20x/METHODOLOGY.md

 ## Rationale for the approach used to generate the submissions

-Confluent's approach for generating the submission is built using a mixture of 3rd party vendors, and open source tooling.
-The aggregation and analysis of our cloud configurations and other vendor data are managed in 3 distinct steps.
+Confluent's approach for generating the submission is built using a mixture of aggregation and analysis of our cloud configurations and other vendor data which are managed in 3 distinct steps.

 ![Data ETL diagram showing various sources that evidence is gathered from by CloudQuery, which feeds into DBT macros and models, and ultimately into a report](/assets/data-etl.png)